JeansLli/Bimodules/README.md

 ```
 In the file `visualize_barcodes.py`, different modes of visualization could be set.

-You can also try to visualize the result dynamically:
+You may also want to try the dynamic visualization:
 ```
 python visualize_barcodes_mouse_move.py --input ./result/dim_0_barcodes_121575.txtt
 ```